withings/stilgar/doc/design.md

 # Stilgar: overview and design

-Understanding Stilgar boils down to knowing one thing about it: it is both asynchronous (in code, and through beanstalkd) and multi-threaded.
+Understanding Stilgar boils down to knowing one thing about it: it is both asynchronous and multi-threaded.
 This explains most of the design decisions made in the code base.

 ## Basics

 For any destination, the basic lifecycle of an event is a follows:

 1. Events are sent to the Stilgar web service
-2. The payloads are queued into beanstalkd
+2. The payloads are queued into a Tokio channel
-3. A separate forwarder thread pops events from the queue and forwards them to your destinations
+3. A separate forwarder thread pops events from the channel and forwards them to your destinations

 Events are received in POST on the same endpoints as Rudderstack `[main.rs, routes.rs]`, that is: